Te Rangihaeata: Musket wars

 Te Rangihaeata rose to prominence during the period of intertribal fighting known as the Musket Wars.
-In 1819 while raiding the southern North Island the Ngāti Toa attacked Ngāti Apa at Turakina, near Bulls, killing many and taking several high-ranking captives, including Te Pikinga.
+In 1819 while raiding the southern North Island Ngāti Toa attacked Ngāti Apa at Turakina, near Bulls, killing many and taking several high-ranking captives, including Te Pikinga.
 They took the captives with them as they raided as far south as Wellington Harbour.
 As they returned north, they sought peace with Ngāti Apa, and Te Rangihaeata married Te Pikinga to conclude a peace alliance thorough a chiefly marriage.
 This was the beginning of a long-term association between the two tribes.

 Arriving back in their own tribal territories the war party found that the Waikato and Ngāti Maniapoto Māori had decided the Ngāti Toa were undesirable neighbours and for a long time a state of war existed between them.
 Although greatly outnumbered and outgunned, Te Rangihaeata conducted a successful defence until Te Rauparaha was able to use his diplomatic skills to extricate the tribe.
 This was the beginning of their migration down to the Paraparaumu and Kāpiti Coast area.
 They subsequently conquered most of that region and the upper parts of the South Island, occupying and claiming ownership of the land by right of conquest.

 This forcible change of ownership was to be a source of much confusion and conflict when the European settlers arrived and began buying land.
-There were often at least two sets of putative owners, and the ones who felt they had been dispossessed were often more than willing to sell land they owned but could not occupy.
+There were often at least two sets of generally accepted owners, and the ones who felt they had been dispossessed were often more than willing to sell land they owned but could not occupy.

 Te Rangihaeata was not initially anti-Pākehā.
 He encouraged the whalers and the traders and was prepared to tolerate the missionaries.
 He valued them for the technology they introduced and the trade goods they were offering.
 But he quickly recognised that permanent settlers were a different matter, posing a serious threat to the Māori and their traditional ways.
 Despite that he tried to avoid open conflict.